wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-dotnet-backend-windows-store-dotnet-aad-rbac.md

 1. In Visual Studio, right click mobile service .NET backend project and click **Manage NuGet Packages**.

 2. In the NuGet Package Manager dialog, enter **ADAL** in the search criteria to find and install the **Active Directory Authentication Library** for your mobile service.
-This tutorial was most recently tested with the <!-- deleted by customization 3.3.205061641-alpha --><!-- keep by customization: begin --> 3.0.110281957-alpha <!-- keep by customization: end --> (Prerelease) version of the ADAL package.
+This tutorial was most recently tested with the 3.3.205061641-alpha (Prerelease) version of the ADAL package.

 3. In Visual Studio, right click your mobile service project and click **Add** then **New Folder**.
 Name the new folder **Utilities**.